 We cannot guarantee that all students will be able to take the subjects they choose, as some courses may be over-subscribed.
-Courses that are under-subscribed, may have to be withdrawn.
+Courses that are undersubscribed, may have to be withdrawn.

-Once completed this form should be returned to school reception or you can forward choices to our enquiry email enquiry@holyfamilycarlton.org.
-The last date for submission of this form is Friday 31st March.
+Once completed this form should be returned to school reception or you can forward choices to our enquiry email Enquiry@holyfamily.bkcat.uk.
+The last date for submission of this form is Tuesday 16th April.

-Parental signature: ......
-Date: .....
+Parental signature: Date:

+ooth.